You are here

 The Rusty Patched Bumble Bee

-This important pollinator was once common in the Chicago area and 30 other states and provinces, but its population has declined over 87% in the last 20 years because of pathogen spillover, habitat loss, pesticide use, and climate change.
+This native pollinator was once common in the Chicago area and 30 other states and provinces in the Midwestern and Eastern United States and Canada.
+Its population has declined over 87% in the last 20 years because of pathogen spillover, habitat loss, pesticide use, and climate change.
 Bumble bees are important pollinators for native flowers and the crops that we eat, and they provide many benefits for people and the ecosystem.

 You can bee a host!